-In the past 20 years, there has been a dramatic change in animal agricultural production in the United States.
-These changes have included an increase in the overall size of individual operations, an increase in the number of animals raised per operation and a shift toward raising poultry and certain livestock within production barns as a mechanism to increase production efficiencies.
+In the past 20 years, there has been a dramatic change in animal agricultural production, or livestock farming, in the United States.
+The overall size of individual operation has increased from smaller, family-owned farms to larger farm operations raising more animals per operation.
+There has also been a shift toward raising poultry and certain livestock within production barns as a way to increase production efficiencies.

-An operation is defined as an animal feeding operation (AFO) if the facility confines, stables or feeds animals for 45 days or more in a 12-month period and a ground cover of vegetation is not sustained over at least 50% of the confinement area.
-An operation is defined as a concentrated animal feeding operation (CAFO) if it meets the definition of an animal feeding operation and also confines more than 1,000 animal units (1,000 animal units is equal to 2,500 swine, 100,000 broilers, 700 dairy cows or 1,000 beef steers).
+An animal feeding operation (AFO) is a facility where animals are confined or stabled and fed for 45 days or more in a 12-month period and crops, forage or other vegetative ground cover is not sustained over at least 50% of the confinement area.
+A concentrated animal feeding operation (CAFO) is an AFO that confines more than 1,000 animal units.
+Animal units are based on the weight of the animal.

 - 700 dairy cows